Skip to main content Go to home page

 If you subdivide land solely to provide land for a public purpose, you will trigger GAIC on that public purpose lot.
 The GAIC is proportional to the size of the public purpose lot.

-You must make this payment within three months of the issue of the SOC for the plan of subdivision or the certification of the non-SOC plan of subdivision.
+You must make this payment within 3 months of the issue of the SOC for the plan of subdivision or the certification of the non-SOC plan of subdivision.
 There is no access to the staged payment arrangements in respect of these subdivisions.

 However, public purpose land subdivisions will not trigger the GAIC on the rest of the land from which the public purpose lot is subdivided.
 The GAIC will become payable upon the next GAIC event on the balance of the land unless it is an excluded event or an exemption applies.